-- Building a Community Profile on the local community within your Resident Continuity Practice-- Residents identify the social determinants of health impacting the health and wellbeing of the patients and families in one of the towns surrounding their weekly continuity practice.
+- Building a Community Profile on the local community within your Resident Continuity Practice- Residents identify the social determinants of health impacting the health and wellbeing of the patients and families in one of the towns surrounding their weekly continuity practice.
 Using this knowledge, residents then identify local resources within this community that are available to address these needs.

 - Taking a Closer Look at our Local Community Resources- Residents visit several local organizations to learn more about the services they provide to our families.
-Examples include: Women’s Infants Children’s, Help Me Grow Long Island, Children’s Dentistry Clinic, Early Intervention, New York State Environmental Health Centers, Safe Harbour (caring for children who have been or at-risk for sexual exploitation), Sepa Mujer (support for immigrant women and children at risk of deportation or with needs in navigating local resources), Awixa Home (providing troubled youth safe and nurturing environment and tools for a productive and safe life).
+Examples include: Women’s Infants Children’s, Help Me Grow Long Island, Children’s Dentistry Clinic, Early Intervention, New York State Environmental Health Centers, Safe Harbour (caring for children who have been or at-risk for sexual exploitation), Sepa Mujer (support for immigrant women and children at risk of deportation or with needs in navigating local resources), Awixa Home (providing troubled youth with a safe and nurturing environment and tools for a productive and safe life).

 - Comprehensive Adolescent Pregnancy Prevention Program- Residents learn about a this local resource’s educational program addressing the reproductive and sexual health of teen and young adults.